puppetlabs/puppet-docs/source/pe/3.7/cloudprovisioner_classifying_installing.markdown

 ### Using `autosign.conf`

-Alternatively, if your CA puppet master has the `autosign` setting configured, it can sign certificates automatically.
+Alternatively, if your CA Puppet master has the `autosign` setting configured, it can sign certificates automatically.
 While this can greatly simplify the process, there are some security issues associated with going this route, so be sure you are comfortable with the process and know the risks.

 * * *